 Flocking does not necessarily have to happen with other ducks.
 In fact, if your duck imprints on you, from essentially hatching, it may take a fairly long while for your duck to realise it is in fact, a duck.

 Our Maggie started life with only ourselves, Pumpjack and I. We were her flock as far as she was concerned.
 At the time, we took care of rabbits, chickens and (other, non-pet) ducks.
 I used to take her in the rabbit compound from early on (our letter writing hide away) and she used to like to try and snuggle, or at least pull their fur.
 I think because they were furry, when Gigi, our ginger cat, joined us, she felt quite comfortable with her as well.
 The chickens and ducks, she was afraid of.
-And rightly so, as they would attack her as an outsider, even if she was only a duckling.
+And rightly so, as they would attack her as an outsider, even though she was only a duckling.
 So we steered clear.

 She didn’t get curious about the other ducks until she could fly.
 She had the freedom of our cottage, to come and go as she pleased.
 (We lived on the estate of a small Chateau, which was completely enclosed.)
 Sometimes she would visit with the ducks and some times she would be with us.
 The ratio started to change over time until she spent most of her time with the ducks.
 The flocking instinct had taken over.

 Gabby has a larger and more varied flock, particularly in the house, than Maggie had.
 He is much more content to stick with this flock then explore the world beyond.
 Also, we live upstairs.
-Not an easy thing for a non-flying duck to manage.
-Yet.
+Not an easy thing for a non-step climbing duck to manage.
 So Gabby is reliant on being carted up or down depending.
 Not as much freedom to come and go as he pleases.

 I used to cart Gabby everywhere in a scarf as a duckling.
 Yes, even to the shops.
 I am sure I have a rather strange reputation in the village since Gabby liked to pop his head our of the scarf and say ‘bonjour’ to everyone we saw.
 And then he got too big and active to comfortably stay in the scarf for very long.